Migration To 2020.02

 The primary change to be aware of in the 2020.02 clustering is that the concept of Master Nodes and Clone Nodes has been completely removed.
-It is still possible to design clusters that perform functionally identically to ni 2019.11 clustering, but you will no longeer need to explicitly designate one of your nodes as a master and the rest as clones.
+It is still possible to design clusters that perform functionally identically to 2019.11 clustering, but you will no longer need to explicitly designate one of your nodes as a Master and the rest as Clone nodes.

 Instead you will create one or more nodes, each having a set of modules.
 If you wish to scale any of these nodes up, you will simply start more Smile CDR processes with the same Node ID and Cluster Manager module configuration.

 The following table shows key concepts from the old and new clustering mechanisms.

 |2019.11 Cluster Concept||2020.02 Equivalent|

 The good news is that migrating existing clusters is very easy.
 There are two steps to follow:

 Any existing Clone Nodes should have the following two properties in the Node Configuration Properties File.
 In this example, we have a clone node named

 Clone which is a clone of the Master node